FactoryTalk-Optix/NetLogic_CheatSheet/pages/creating-objects.md

 Project.Current.Get("UI/Screens/Screen1").Add(myCustomPanel);
 ```

-## OPC/UA objects
+## IUAObjects

-OPC/UA objects are generic containers that can hold variables or other OPC/UA objects and instances
+Objects are generic containers that can hold variables or other OPC/UA objects and instances

-### Create a custom OPC/UA Object type
+### Create a custom Object type

 ```csharp
 // Create a new Object Type